 Movements that have a good carryover to other activities.

 This is a contentious subject in physical training with many trainers claiming that their system will make you better at every other physical activity you can imagine.
 In my opinion you always have to take into consideration starting point vs goals and then plan general and specific training accordingly.
 That said there are some basic fundamentals which yield carryover to other activities.

-  This type of training is currently growing in popularity and can be described as a step away from looking at training in a blunt mechanical ‘faster, stronger’ mentality and considering more subtlety and variety of movement possibilities to become a generally better ‘mover’.
+This type of training is currently growing in popularity and could be described as a step away from looking at training in a blunt mechanical ‘faster, stronger’ mentality and considering more subtlety and variety of movement possibilities to become a generally better ‘mover’.
 (If you are a movement guru it helps if you can talk about it in a forceful yet impenetrable manner so that you can then form a cult around it.)
-If you want to know more listen to London Real’s podcast with Ido Portal, who I think has got some great concepts.
+If you want to know more listen to London Real’s podcast with Ido Portal, who I think has some great concepts.